This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-We ordered this dish as part of a mezze (appetizer) platter in Turkey, and I’ll have to admit I wasn’t expecting it to wow me.
+We ordered this warm eggplant salad as part of a mezze (appetizer) platter in Turkey, and I’ll have to admit I wasn’t expecting it to wow me.

 Combined with roasted pepper and tomato along with the Turkish spice mix results in a bright and spicy flavor that was a perfect addition to the mezze platter.

 Afiyet Olsun (Enjoy your meal in Turkish)